pastcompute/oqgraph/github/Synchronising_with_Launchpad.md

 Basic Instructions for pushing changes back to LaunchPad
 ========================================================

+For maintainers: how to push changes back to Launchpad for proposing for merging to lp:maria.

 (Note: these instructions are a work in progress)

 1. Checkout the maintenance branch from Launchpad